 Plan of Study.
 Students must submit their signed, official Plan of Study Form to the Graduate Studies Office by the end of the first semester they are enrolled.
-The Plan of Study Forms are available at www.edu/graduatestudies - click on "Current Students" and then the "Plans of Study" link.
+The Plan of Study Forms are available at www.usm.edu/graduatestudies.